anuragbhatt408/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

       Correct answer: C, D
     </details>

-21. Which of the following AWS Services helps with planning application migration to the AWS Cloud?
+21. ## Which of the following AWS Services helps with planning application migration to the AWS Cloud?
     - A. AWS Snowball Migration Service.
     - B. AWS Application Discovery Service.
     - C. AWS DMS.
     - D. AWS Migration Hub.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
+      (DMS-> DB migration service, migration hub-> monitor migration)
     </details>

-22. A company is trying to analyze the costs applied to their AWS account recently.
+22. ## A company is trying to analyze the costs applied to their AWS account recently.
 Which of the following provides them the most granular data about their AWS costs and usage?
     - A. Amazon Machine Image.
     - B. AWS Cost Explorer.
     - C. AWS Cost & Usage Report.